maple-labs/maple-docs/technical-resources/loans/fixed-term-loan/loan-creation.md

 ## Maple Loan Factory

 Loans are proxy contracts that point to a specific implementation.
-Borrowers that want to create loans on the Maple ecosystem need to do so via the `MapleLoanFactory` contract, which is responsible for holding information on the current version of loans, as well the possible upgradeability paths.
+Borrowers that want to create loans on the Maple ecosystem need to do so via the `FixedTermLoanFactory` contract, which is responsible for holding information on the current version of loans, as well the possible upgradeability paths.

 ## Loan Creation Pre-Requisites